A Guide to the Stunning, Scandalous Swedish Royal Family

 "Carl Philip is my best friend," Sofia said in a joint interview with her fiancé that aired a few weeks before their wedding. "[He is] the person I talk to the most.
 He's so smart and I feel so secure with him."
 The prince added, "I feel extremely confident, stable and balanced when Sofia is by my side.
 And I've felt that way from the beginning."

 Needless to say, Prince Carl Philip and his bride, Princess Sofia (wearing Ida Sjöstedt), stunned on their wedding day, June 13, 2015.
-And—memo to Prince Harry—not only was their ceremony televised, but cameras were allowed in to capture most of the reception too.
+And not only was their ceremony televised, but cameras were allowed in to capture most of the reception too.

 The Royal Court/Sweden

-Again throwing it back seven years, to when Princess Victoria was about to get married and Prince Carl Philip was raising eyebrows by stepping out with Sofia, their sister, Princess Madeleine, was starting over.
+Meanwhile, again throwing it back nine years, to when Princess Victoria was about to get married and Prince Carl Philip was raising eyebrows by stepping out with Sofia, their sister, Princess Madeleine, was starting over.

 MOHD RASFAN/AFP/Getty Images